unicornultrafoundation/go-hashgraph/README.md

-# U2U consensus
+# U2U Consensus Protocol

-A base library defines interfaces and modules of aBFT U2U consensus protocol.
-Part of U2U Consensus-as-a-Service for distributed applications.
+An implementation of U2U Consensus protocol based on Hashgraph, aBFT and DPOS